-Uber partners with Hyundai to on flying taxi plan
+Uber partners with Hyundai on flying taxi plan

 Ridesharing giant Uber has partnered with South Korean car manufacturer Hyundai Motors to bring its ambition of flying taxis to life.

-Hyundai has been announced as the first of multiple manufacturers set to mass-produce flying vehicles for Uber, which will begin trialling its Uber Air network in Melbourne, Dallas and Los Angeles from 2023.
+Hyundai has been announced as the first of multiple manufacturers set to mass-produce flying vehicles for Uber, which it will begin trialling via its Uber Elevate network in Melbourne, Dallas and Los Angeles from 2023.

 The car manufacturer was one of a handful of automotive companies to have submitted a design for electric flying aircraft.

-Hyundai's aircraft has been designed to have a cruise at 290 km/hr at an altitude of around 1,000-2,000 feet above ground, and to fly short trips of up to 100 km.
+Hyundai's aircraft has been designed to have a cruise speed of 290 km/hr and to fly at an altitude of between 1,000-2,000 feet above ground, and to fly short trips of up to 100 km.

 The aircraft is designed to take off vertically, and to be piloted.
 Eventually, it is expected to be autonomous.
 It will be able to house four passengers, with enough room for a backpack each on board.